 Africare works in partnership with African communities to achieve healthy and productive societies.
 For Africare, communities are the core of all development activities.
 Africare believes that strong communities are the foundation for the people of Africa to achieve sustainable development.

 * Support local initiatives by Africans in conceiving and implementing projects.

 Angola, Benin, Burkina Faso, Chad, Democratic Republic of the Congo, Ghana, Liberia, Malawi, Mali, Mozambique, Niger, Nigeria, Rwanda, Sierra Leone, Senegal, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe

 CARE places special focus on working alongside poor women because, equipped with the proper resources, women have the power to help whole families and entire communities escape poverty.
-Women are at the heart of CARE’s community-based efforts to improve basic education, prevent the spread of HIV, increase access to clean water and sanitation, expand economic opportunity and prevent ecological disasters (such as the Cosco Busan Incident).
+Women are at the heart of CARE’s community-based efforts to improve basic education, prevent the spread of HIV, increase access to clean water and sanitation, expand economic opportunity and prevent ecological disasters.
 CARE also delivers emergency aid to survivors of war and natural disasters, and helps people rebuild their lives.

 CARE USA is headquartered in Atlanta, Georgia.
-Many organizations actively support CARE, including individuals with post office jobs.
 CARE USA is part of an international confederation composed of 12 national members.
 The CARE International Secretariat is located in Geneva, Switzerland.

 Official mission statement

 To serve individuals and families in the poorest communities in the world.
 Drawing strength from our global diversity, resources and experience, to promote innovative solutions and advocate for global responsibility.
 Facilitate lasting change by:

 * Influencing policy decisions at all levels